 4. Keep it Kid-Friendly

 Camping with—and packing for—kids can be overwhelming, but it’s much easier if you start early.
-Count on including essentials like a spill-proof water bottle and snack containers that little hands can manage.
+Count on including essentials like a spill-proof water bottle, snack containers that little hands can manage and tools for making favorite foods in camp, like a griddle turner for perfect pancakes.
 Make a list of kid-friendly snacks—think: dried fruit and healthy muffins, as well as classic hiking snacks like homemade trail mix and oatmeal energy bites.
 Pack the non-perishables in advance, and keep that list handy so you don’t forget the rest.
 If the kids are nervous, build excitement by having them try out their sleeping bags in advance at home.
 Don’t forget to pack a few surprises, like new games or inflatable water toys if you’ll be near water.

 5. Include Small Indulgences

 Camping is an inherently rugged activity—but that doesn’t mean you can’t allow yourself a few small luxuries.
-Gather the items you can’t live without (or would just really enjoy having)—like a travel French press with a shatterproof carafe, or an insulated thermal mug that can keep beverages hot and cold for hours.
+Gather the items you can’t live without (or would just really enjoy having)—like a travel French press with a shatterproof carafe, a coffee grinder (this manual one’s stainless steel conical burrs produce a consistent, flavorful grind) or an insulated thermal mug that can keep beverages hot and cold for hours.

 6. Plan for Safety

 Camping preparation should always include safety.
 Stock a first aid kit with essentials including bandages, bug spray, antiseptic, a tick remover and any prescription or over-the-counter medication your family might need.
 Curate a collection of lanterns, headlamps, candles and flashlights; and make sure you have adequate batteries and fireproof candle holders.